 This Annual Report includes information with respect to regional and sector share and industry conditions from third-party sources, public filings and based upon our estimates using such sources when available.
-While we believe that such information and estimates are reasonable and reliable, we have not independently verified the data from third-party sources, including Euroconsult Satellite Connectivity and Video Markets Survey (September 2019), NSR Government & Military Satellite Communications, 16th Edition (November 2019), Seradata Spacetrak, NSR Global Satellite Capacity Supply and Demand Study, 16th Edition (June 2019), Euroconsult FSS Operators: Benchmarks & Performance Review, 11th Edition (November 2019), GSMA The Mobile Economy 2019, World Bank Group, NSR Wireless Backhaul via Satellite, 12th Edition (April 2019), Euroconsult Prospects for In-Flight Entertainment and Connectivity, 7th Edition (September 2019), NSR Martime Satellite Communications, 7th Edition (June 2019), NSR Ara and Broadband Satellite Markets, 18th Edition (November 2019), NSR M2M and IoT via Satellite, 9th Edition (September 2018), NSR Aero Satcom Markets, 6th Edition (June 2018), and NSR Maritime SATCOM Markets, 7th Edition (May 2019).
-Unless otherwise specified, all references contained in this Annual Report to these third-party sources are as of the dates of these sources.
+While we believe that such information and estimates are reasonable and reliable, we have not independently verified the data from third-party sources, including Euroconsult Satellite Connectivity and Video Markets Survey (September 2019), NSR Government & Military Satellite Communications, 16th Edition (November 2019), Seradata Spacetrak, NSR Global Satellite Capacity Supply and Demand Study, 16th Edition (June 2019), Euroconsult FSS Operators: Benchmarks & Performance Review, 11th Edition (November 2019), GSMA The Mobile Economy 2019, World Bank Group, NSR Wireless Backhaul via Satellite, 12th Edition (April 2019), Euroconsult Prospects for In-Flight Entertainment and Connectivity, 7th Edition (September 2019), Prospects for Maritime Satellite Communications, 7th Edition (June 2019), NSR Aero Satcom Markets, 6th Edition (June 2018), and NSR Maritime SATCOM Markets, 7th Edition (May 2019).
+Unless otherwise specified, all references contained in this Annual Report to these third-party sources are as of the dates of these sources stated above.
+Similarly, our internal research is based upon our understanding of industry conditions, and such information has not been verified by independent sources.
 Specifically, when we refer to the relative size, regions served, number of customers contracted, experience and financial performance of our business as compared to other companies in our sector, our assertions are based upon public filings of other operators and comparisons provided by third-party sources, as outlined above.

 Throughout this Annual Report, unless otherwise indicated, references to market positions are based on third-party market research.
 If a regional position or statement as to industry conditions is based on internal research, it is identified as management's belief.
 Throughout this Annual Report, unless otherwise indicated, statements as to our relative positions as a provider of services to customers and regions are based upon our relative share.
-For additional information regarding our regional share with respect to our customer sets, services and regions, and the bases upon which we determine our share, see Item 1-Business.
+For additional information regarding our regional share with respect to our customer sets, services and regions, and the bases upon which we determine our share, see Item 1 -Business.